ianido/mybb_to_ActiveForums/README.md

 # myBB_To_ActiveForums

-Migrate your Forums from myBB to DNN Active Forums
+Migrate your Forums from myBB to DNN Active Forums<br/>

-Tested with versions:
+Tested with versions:<br/>

-myBB v1.4
+myBB v1.4<br/>
 http://www.mybb.com/

-DNN Active Forums v5.2
+DNN Active Forums v5.2<br/>
 http://activeforums.codeplex.com/

-*Do not migrate Polls
+*Do not currently migrate the Polls

 Instructions:

 Open app.config and set:

-ModuleID,
+ModuleID<br/>
-Folder where attachment are located for myBB
+Folder where attachment are located for myBB<br/>
-Folder where attachment are located for Active Forums in DNN
+Folder where attachment are located for Active Forums in DNN<br/>